 Recovery is Possible

-The list of English words are from “Recovery is Possible,” pages 68-72.
+The English words seen below can also be found in the book Recovery Dharma under “Recovery is Possible,” pages 68-72.

 The Pali words listed in the toggle buttons are from the Glossary on page 103.